cbonnett/SkyNet_wrapper/docs/installl.rst

     $ git clone https://github.com/cbonnett/SkyNet_wrapper.git

-The create a system variable SKYNETPATH to an exciting folder where you want to store **SkyNet** training, validation, predictions, configuration and prediction files.
+Then create a system variable SKYNETPATH to an exciting folder where you want to store **SkyNet** training, validation, predictions, configuration and prediction files.